 The new statute is far from perfect: some parts are redundant and are already addressed in existing law; some reforms do not go far enough; some restrict the police unnecessarily; and other essential issues are explicitly postponed for consideration to a future date.
-On balance, however, the bill is an impressive-and necessary step forward to address issues that have remained dormant for far too long.
-From my perspective of over 30 years of prosecuting serious police misconduct claims, the magnitude and certain impact of this new law reflects a seismic social inflection point.
+On balance, however, the bill is an impressive-and necessary-step forward to address issues that have remained dormant for far too long.
+As pointed out by Professor Erwin Chemerinsky, Dean of the University of California Law School, we cannot rely on the Supreme Court to prevent future George Floyds; instead we must make use of State Legislatures and City governments to change police for the better.
+From my perspective of over 30 years of prosecuting serious police misconduct claims, Connecticut's new Police Accountability Act is an important step in that direction.